AlfieRider/neural-network-ensemble-from-scratch/theory/neural-networks.md

 5. Network refines output by adjusting Ws and Bs such that performance is gradually improved.
 6. Iterate.

-`i.e. *Data -> Output -> Loss -> Gradients -> Param Update -> *` Iteratively.-
+`i.e. *Data -> Output -> Loss -> Gradients -> Param Update -> *` Iteratively.

 ## Layers in Neural Network Architecture:
+Each layer, consisting of neurons, transforms the representation of the data it recieves.

+'Input Layer -> Hidden Layer(s) -> Output Layer`

+### Input Layer:
+- Receives the original input data.
-- Input layer: network recieves the input data, where each input neuron corresponds to a specific feature in the given input data.
+- Each input value represents a feature of the input.

-- Hidden layer/s: perform the most computational work; can have 1/n of these layers.
-Neurons tranform inputs to usable data for the output layer.
+Example:
+- A model receiving information about a house, with values such as:
+    - x₁: house size
+    - x₂: bedroom total number
+    - x₃: location
+- For image classification (woo!) the input features may represent pixels.

+### Hidden Layer(s):
+- Sit between the input and output layers.
+- Transform the representation of the input through successive (mathematical) operations.
+Can have 1/+ of these layers.
+- `Deep Neural Network`: when a neural network contains multiple layers of learned transformations.

+### Output Layer:
+- Produces the networks final output.
-- Output layer: final layer providing the model's output.
-The format of such varies based on the task (e.g. classification, regression).
+- Format of such varies based on task itself.

+Examples:
+- `Binary Classification`: usually produces a single output representing one of two classes.
+- `Multi-class Classification`: usually produces an output corresponding to each possible class available.
+- `Regression`: produces 1/+ (one or more) continuous numerical values.

 ## Working of Neural Networks:
 ### 1. Forward Propagation: